Olegreg762/Algorithmic_Trading/README.md

-# $$- Machine - Learning - Algorithmic - Trading - Bot -$$
+# $$-Machine-Learning-Algorithmic-Trading-Bot-$$

 This repo contains a [Jupyter Notebook](./machine_learning_trading_bot.ipynb) that uses machine learning to create a algorithmic trading bots.<br>
 In the sections below are the results of these bots.
-Using the backtesting method I trained [First Tuned Model](./Images/first_tuned_trading_model.png) on a larger dataset than the original.<br>
+Using the backtesting method I trained [First Tuned Model](#original-trading-model) on a larger dataset than the original.<br>
-The [Second Tuned Model](./Images/second_tuned_trading_model.png) I adjsted the parameters of the slow and fast SMA values.<br>
+The [Second Tuned Model](#second-tuned-trading-model) I adjsted the parameters of the slow and fast SMA values.<br>
-I then used a [Quadratic Discriminant Analysis Trading Model](./Images/Quadratic_Discriminant_Analysis_Trading_Model.png) in the third tuned model.
+I then used a [Quadratic Discriminant Analysis Trading Model](#quadratic-discriminant-analysis-trading-model) in the third tuned model.

 ----
 <br>